 - It makes the creation of database applications easily.

-- IDE’s can able to translate code from high-level languages to the object code of the targeted platform at the compile or build stage.
+- IDE’s can translate code from high-level languages to the target platform’s object code at the compile or build stage.

-Based on the IDE environment, you need to have skills while developing the application.
+Based on the IDE environment, you need skills while developing the application.

-- Germany, need C, Java, PHP, HTML, Python, Perl, Pascal and more skills.
+- Germany needs C, Java, PHP, HTML, Python, Perl, Pascal, and more skills.

 - Xcode, need Objective-C, Objective-C 2, Cocoa, and Cocoa Touch APIs skills.

-- MonoDevelop, need C/C++, Visual Basic, C#, and other .NET languages skills.
+- MonoDevelop needs C/C++, Visual Basic, C#, and other .NET language skills.

-The debugger is a tool for monitoring and analyzing the programs, and generates the output as specified.
+The debugger is a tool for monitoring and analyzing the programs and generating the specified output.
 The Komodo IDE contains debugging features such as breakpoint control, remote debugging, watching variables, viewing the call stack, etc.

-It’s necessary to conduct proper testing for checking the quality of code in software.
-You can do the testing with different types of testing software such as PHPUnit, Perl TAP, Python unit test, and Ruby’s rake test to support frameworks for your language.
+It’s necessary to conduct proper testing to check the software’s code quality.
+You can do the testing with different types of testing software such as PHPUnit, Perl TAP, Python unit test, and Ruby’s Rake test to support frameworks for your language.

-These are advanced features which you will find in an IDE.
-Code refactoring allows to change the code globally that saves time instead of changing the code manually.
-Code profiling quickly recognizes the congestion by analyzing the code performance based on a function-by-function basis.
+These are advanced features that you will find in an IDE.
+Code refactoring allows you to change the code globally, saving time instead of manually changing the code.
+Code profiling quickly recognizes the congestion by analyzing the code performance function-by-function.

-When you’re working with Version Control System (VCS) tasks, you do not have to use complicated commands.
-An IDE contains necessary commands like push, pull/update, commit, history, etc; which keeps the application up to date with the team and vice versa without using another tool.
-For instance, Komodo IDE supports for Subversion, Mercurial, Git, Perforce, Bazaar, and CVS.
+You must not use complicated commands when working with Version Control System (VCS) tasks.
+An IDE contains necessary commands like push, pull/update, commit, history, etc., which keeps the application updated with the team and vice versa without using another tool.
+For instance, Komodo IDE supports Subversion, Mercurial, Git, Perforce, Bazaar, and CVS.

-It gives a user-friendly framework for different types of programming languages, such as Visual Basic, Java, and PowerBuilder.
-It contains a complete package including source code editor, build automation tools, debugger, compiler, interpreter and other features such as syntax highlighting, support for the version control system, auto-completion of keywords (where you start typing the name of a function or variable, it fills out the rest of the name), etc. IDE integrates project files, which you work on and includes version control of source files such as git repository.
+It gives a user-friendly framework for different programming languages, such as Visual Basic, Java, and PowerBuilder.
+It contains a complete package including a source code editor, build automation tools, debugger, compiler, interpreter, and other features such as syntax highlighting, support for the version control system, auto-completion of keywords (where you start typing the name of a function or variable, it fills out the rest of the name), etc. IDE integrates project files, which you work on, and includes version control of source files such as the git repository.

 Some IDE’s have the following things:

-- Object browser:- It is used to determine the objects instantiated in a running application program.
+- Object Browser: It determines the objects instantiated in a running application program.

 It provides inclusive facilities to a programmer for the development of software.
-Below are some points, which describe why we should use IDE in the application development:
+Below are some points which describe why we should use IDE in application development:

-- It has the ability to debug your program and compile your code.
+- It can debug your program and compile your code.

-- It makes easy to see a visual representation of the location of program files.
+- It makes it easy to see a visual representation of the location of program files.

-- They provide support for external plug-ins, and you can use them by providing interfaces to external tools like debugging tools.
+- They support external plug-ins; you can use them by providing interfaces to external tools like debugging.

-- They provide a console to see the execution result and if you find any errors, you can easily debug the errors and fix them.
-In C++ example, you can stop the program and check the value of variables.
-You can set breakpoints to pause the program when it reaches a certain line of code.
+- They provide a console to see the execution result, and if you find any errors, you can easily debug and fix them.
+In the C++ example, you can stop the program and check the value of variables.
+You can set breakpoints to pause the program when it reaches a specific line of code.

-- IDE uses Graphical User Interface, so you can use the graphical interface of IDE to enter required specifications of the application.
+- IDE uses Graphical User Interface to use graphical interface IDE to enter the required specifications of the application.

-In today’s world, you need multiple tools to be worked with a variety of languages while developing software.
-It can be used by many people around the world.
+In today’s world, you need multiple tools to be worked with various languages while developing software.
+Many people around the world can use it.
 It is used by thousands of professional developers every day.

 This technology helps programmers and developers to develop software in a single product.
-If you have good knowledge of this technology, then you will have a lot of development opportunities.
+You will have many development opportunities if you have good knowledge of this technology.

-For instance, if you are good at Net Beans or Eclipse IDE, then you can start with Java development career which has excellent opportunities in big companies.
+For instance, if you are good at Net Beans or Eclipse IDE, you can start with a Java development career with excellent opportunities in big companies.

-So far we have studied a lot of information on IDE’s including features, advantages, usage of IDE’s, etc. There are different types of IDE’s, which may provide a different collection of tools as well as features available to their environment.
-Therefore, keeping in mind about features of all IDE’s and decide which environment would work best for you in developing an application.
+So far, we have studied a lot of information on IDE, including features, advantages, usage of IDE, etc. Different types of IDEs may provide different tools and features available to their environment.
+Therefore, consider all IDE features and decide which environment would work best for you in developing an application.